What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Introduction

 \section{Introduction}

 The remarkable performance of Large Language Models (LLMs) is frequently accompanied by the propagation of social bias inherent in their training data~\cite{gallegos2024bias,hofmann2024ai,navigli2023biases,cui2024risk}.
-These biases raise serious ethical concerns, as they perpetuate stereotypes, reinforce discrimination, and negatively impact real-world decision-making.
-In domains such as hiring, law enforcement, and content moderation, the use of these models in real-world applications may disproportionately harm marginalized individuals and communities~\cite{parrish-etal-2022-bbq,nangia-etal-2020-crows,nadeem-etal-2021-stereoset,marchiori-manerba-etal-2024-social,bi2023group,del2024angry,kotek2023gender}.
+These biases raise serious ethical concerns by perpetuating stereotypes and reinforcing discrimination.
+In many high-stakes domains, the deployment of LLMs may disproportionately harm marginalized individuals and communities~\cite{parrish-etal-2022-bbq,nangia-etal-2020-crows,nadeem-etal-2021-stereoset,marchiori-manerba-etal-2024-social,bi2023group,del2024angry,kotek2023gender}.

-Numerous studies~\cite{parrish-etal-2022-bbq, marchiori-manerba-etal-2024-social, nangia-etal-2020-crows, nadeem-etal-2021-stereoset} benchmark \textbf{Overt Bias} in LLMs by analyzing direct associations between a specific demographic term and a bias-related concept term.
-As illustrated in Figure~\ref{fig:motivation}, example (a) from BBQ~\cite{parrish-etal-2022-bbq} can demonstrate overt bias when the model consistently associates ``Margaret'' (female) with the term ``bad at math'' and ``George'' (male) with the term ``good at math'', or vice versa.
-However, a fundamental issue remains: overt bias can be simply mitigated by breaking the direct association between demographic terms and concept terms~\cite{gallegos2024self, li2024steering}.
-Additionally, as LLMs evolve, their responses to overt bias evaluations have become more neutral and self-regulated, frequently aligning with socially desirable norms.
-This trend is largely driven by advances in model training techniques, particularly instruction tuning and alignment strategies, which encourage neutrality in responses to overtly biased contexts~\cite{ouyang2022training,zhang2023instruction,peng2023instruction,ji2024beavertails}.
-Consequently, existing overt bias benchmarks often report low bias scores for LLMs.
-In our experiments (details in Section~\ref{sec:ap3}), GPT-4o achieves a score of -0.000807 on the BBQ-ambiguous dataset, with 0 indicating no bias.
+Numerous studies~\cite{parrish-etal-2022-bbq, marchiori-manerba-etal-2024-social, nangia-etal-2020-crows, nadeem-etal-2021-stereoset} evaluate bias from a term-based perspective, which assesses direct \textbf{lexical-level} associations between demographic identities and bias-related terms (\textbf{demographic-term associations}).
+As illustrated in Figure~\ref{fig:motivation}(a), an example from BBQ~\cite{parrish-etal-2022-bbq} demonstrates bias when the model consistently associates ``Margaret'' (female) with the term ``bad at math'' and ``George'' (male) with the term ``good at math'', or vice versa.
+We call such a bias measurement focused on associations to terms \textbf{term-based evaluation}.
+However, this evaluation method is too superficial, and the measurement method can be easily manipulated by breaking the direct association between demographic identities and bias-related terms~\cite{gallegos2024self, li2024steering}.
+Thus, state-of-the-art (SOTA) LLMs usually show a low level of bias when evaluated by existing term-based evaluation benchmarks~\cite{ouyang2022training,zhang2023instruction,peng2023instruction,ji2024beavertails}.
+In our experiments (details in Section~\ref{sec:ap3}), GPT-4o achieves a score of -0.000807 on the BBQ-ambiguous dataset, with 0 indicating no bias. \textbf{Does this suggest that LLMs are truly unbiased -- or, current benchmarks measuring bias in the superficial term-based way are insufficient to capture the full spectrum of biases?}